 Firms should then take steps to (1) evaluate their policies and procedures and determine what needs to be enhanced if the rule is enacted; (2) determine how to monitor the activities of its representatives to ensure that the purchase and sale of certain services and products are done in line with the Impartial Conduct Standards; (3) evaluate whether additional disclosures describing the services as investment advice fiduciaries and disclosing conflicts of interest need to be added to the Firm’s investment advisory agreements, brochures, and marketing collateral; and, (4) ensure that procedures have been implemented to review the policies and procedures at least annually to ensure compliance with the Rule.

 Core Compliance can help your firm with reviewing the Rule and determining if additional policies and procedures, disclosures, and other facts and circumstances need to be evaluated in light of the Rule.
 Additionally, our consultants can assist you with reviewing and revising your Firm’s policies and procedures and disclosures to ensure compliance with the Rule should it be enacted.

 Should you need assistance with evaluating the impact of the Rule, please contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by.
+Our compliance experts are standing by.